 Recreation options abound, with a playground for kids, mini-golf for the family, and hiking and boating for grownups.
-If you don't have a boat, you can rent one here.
+If you don't have a boat, you can rent one nearby.

 Motorhomes and tents are accommodated on the property, which has large shade trees and pull-through sites for RVs — up to a maximum of 15 meters.
 All sites have power and water, septic service is available at some sites, and there's a sani-dump.
 Picnic tables and fire pits are provided.
 Amenities include coin-operated hot showers, a laundromat, convenience store, boat launch, and boat storage.

-Reservations for the 44 sites (32 for RVs and 12 for tenters) must be made using the online booking system.
-Six of these sites are located on the beach - a fabulous location for campers who love plenty of sunshine.
+Several dozen sites are available, with some for RVs and others for tenters.
+Six of these sites are located on the beach — a fabulous location for campers who love plenty of sunshine.
+Reservations must be made using the online booking system.